Fully Augmented Links in the Thickened Torus: Hyperbolicity of Fully Augmented Links in the Thickened Torus and Volume Bounds

 Therefore $F_{v_0} \cap F_{v_2} \neq \phi$.
 Since both faces are triangles, they can only intersect in a vertex.
 This implies that $C$ encloses a single vertex.
 See Figure \ref{fig:gammaL}(b).

 Now, since we showed that $\Gamma_L$ is a graph on the torus which satisfies the conditions of Theorem \ref{thm:BandS} there exists an orthogonal circle pattern on the torus with circles circumscribing the faces of $\Gamma_L$.
-Since the white faces intersect only at ideal vertices, the circles which circumscribe the white faces create a circle packing which in points of tangency corresponding to the associated ideal vertices.
-Since $\Gamma_L$ is 4-valent and every edge has been assigned an angle of $\pi/2$, the circle packing for the shaded faces meets it orthogonally.
+Since a white face of the decomposition intersects any other white face only at ideal vertices, the circles which circumscribe the white faces create a circle packing, where the points of tangency are those corresponding to the associated ideal vertices.
+Since $\Gamma_L$ is 4-valent and every edge has been assigned an angle of $\pi/2$, the circles of the shaded faces meet orthogonally.

 Lifting the circle pattern to the universal cover of the torus defines an orthogonal biperiodic circle pattern on the plane.
-Considering the plane as the plane at infinity for $\mathbb{H}^3$, this circle pattern defines a right-angled biperiodic ideal hyperbolic polyhedron in $\mathbb{H}^3$.
-The torihedron of the decomposition of $(T^2 \times I) - L$ is the quotient by $\Z \times \Z$ which now realized as a right-angled hyperbolic torihedron.
+Considering the plane $z=0$ as a part of the boundary of $\mathbb{H}^3$, this circle pattern defines a right-angled biperiodic ideal hyperbolic polyhedron in $\mathbb{H}^3$.
+The torihedron of the decomposition of $(T^2 \times I) - L$ is the quotient of $\HH^3$ by $\Z \times \Z$ which is now realized as a right-angled hyperbolic torihedron.
 It follows from Theorem 1.1 of \cite{JessJosh} that $(T^2 \times I) -L$ is hyperbolic.

-By Lemma \ref{lem:Jess} each face of the torihedron decomposes into totally geodesic surfaces.
-Note that reflection in the white faces preserves the link complement.
-Hence shaded faces must be orthogonal to the white faces, and therefore the dihedral angle at each edge is exactly $\pi/2$.
-This implies the troihedral decomposition is a decomposition into two isometric totally geodesic right-angled torihedra.

-\begin{remark} Adams proved that fully augmented link complements in $\Sp^3$ are hyperbolic.
+\begin{remark} Adams \cite{CA} proved that fully augmented link complements in $\Sp^3$ are hyperbolic.
 We have proved an analogous result for fully augmented link complements in $T^2\times I$.
-Our method of finding an orthogonal circle pattern which circumscribed the faces of the bow-tie graph also works in the case of fully augmented links in $\Sp^3$.
+Our method of finding an orthogonal circle pattern which circumscribed the faces of the bow-tie graph can also be applied to the case of fully augmented links in $\Sp^3$.
 In this we have to use Andreev's theorem \cite{Thurston} to ensure a totally geodesic right-angled polyhedra.

 \end{remark}